diogofranciscop/chainlit/FILES_CHANGED.md

     - frontend/src/router.tsx

 So there are possible conflits in those files when updating the repo with a merge from the upstream.

+A new dependencie was also added: react-select, react-icon